 - Video camera footage and photos if you attend one of our seminars which is recorded

 - The information you give us when you register for an online meeting or webinar and during the webinar.
 This could include recorded video, audio and chat data

-Website usage data
+- Website usage data

-- Other information relevant to your enquires
+- Other information relevant to your enquiries

-- Other information pertaining to special offers and surveys that we run on our website
+- Other information pertaining to special offers and surveys that we run on our website.